dfinity/portal/docs/tutorials/deploy_sample_app.md

 Once installed, the IC SDK comes with a [few tools you will use](../developer-docs/setup/install/index.mdx#what-gets-installed).
 One of them is a command line interface (CLI).
 This CLI is run via the `dfx` command you will see a few times in this tutorial and across the documentation.

-To verify that `dfx` properly installed, run:
+To verify that the IC SDK is properly installed, run:

 ``` bash
 dfx --version